 2) Taking the Road Test

 You'll need to pass the road skills test in order to obtain your license.
-Those who fail the test must wait at least five business days before trying again.
+Those who fail the test will have to wait, usually about 5 business days, before trying again.

 3) Receiving Your Limited Provisional License